Causal Inference with Truncation-by-Death and Unmeasured Confounding: Abstract

 \section{Abstract}

-Clinical studies often encounter truncation by death, which may render certain outcomes undefined.
-Statistical analysis based solely on observed survivors may lead to biased results because the characteristics of survivors may differ between treatment groups.
-Under the principal stratification framework, a meaningful causal parameter called the survivor average causal effect can be defined in the always-survivors subpopulation.
-This causal parameter may not be identifiable in observational studies, where treatment assignment and the survival or outcome processes are confounded by unmeasured factors.
-In this paper, we propose a novel method for handling unmeasured confounding when outcomes are truncated by death.
-First, a novel method is proposed to identify the heterogeneous survivor average causal effect based on a substitutional variable.
-Second, under additional assumptions, the survivor average causal effect on the overall population is identified.
-Furthermore, we consider estimation and inference for the conditional survivor average causal effect based on parametric and nonparametric methods with asymptotic properties.
-Good finite-sample properties are demonstrated through simulations and sensitivity analyses.
-The proposed method is applied to investigate the effects of allogeneic stem cell transplantation on leukemia relapse.
+Clinical studies sometimes encounter truncation by death, rendering outcomes undefined.
+Statistical analysis based solely on observed survivors may give biased results because the characteristics of survivors differ between treatment groups.
+By principal stratification, the survivor average causal effect was proposed as a causal estimand defined in always-survivors.
+However, this estimand is not identifiable when there is unmeasured confounding between the treatment assignment and survival or outcome process.
+In this paper, we consider the comparison between an aggressive treatment and a conservative treatment with monotonicity on survival.
+First, we show that the survivor average causal effect on the conservative treatment is identifiable based on a substitutional variable under appropriate assumptions, even when the treatment assignment is not ignorable.
+Next, we propose an augmented inverse probability weighting (AIPW) type estimator for this estimand with double robustness.
+Finally, large sample properties of this estimator are established.
+The proposed method is applied to investigate the effect of allogeneic stem cell transplantation types on leukemia relapse. {\bf Keywords: } Ignorability; Observational study; Principal stratification; Substitutional variable; Survivor average causal effect.